 - 1. Give first consideration to the objectives and policies of Marion County Board of County Commissioners, while striving to obtain the maximum value for each dollar of expenditures. - 2.
 Shall not engage in unscrupulous practices and misrepresentations, recognizing that mutually profitable business relations are based upon honesty and fair dealings. - 3.
 Shall be courteous, considerate, prompt, and businesslike with those whom we deal including employers, employees, vendors, and the general public. - 4.
 Grant all competitive suppliers equal consideration insofar as state, federal and Marion County Board of County Commissioners policy permits. - 5.
 Do not allow political considerations or other outside conflicting influences to enter the relationships with vendors or with employees. - 6.
 Will not accept gifts, gratuities, samples or other things of value for personal use from vendors. - 7.
 Shall strive to continually increase competition in vendor selection and shall endeavor to prevent any collusive activities among vendors. - 8.
 Make every reasonable effort to negotiate an equitable and mutually agreeable settlement of any controversy with a supplier; and/or be willing to submit any major controversies to arbitration or other third party review insofar as the established policies of our agency permits. - 9.
 Procurement Staff will treat all internal and external customers with equal respect and will not give preferential treatment to any person, company or agency. - 10.
+Procurement staff will immediately notify Supervisor if any relatives, friends or business acquaintances are doing business with Marion County.
+This is to avoid any Procurement staff from processing paperwork for someone they know outside of Procurement. - 11.
 Each member of the Procurement Services Department will sign a statement of ethics.